 In August 2009, 12 people from eight countries – Burkina Faso, Canada, Ecuador, Ghana, Haiti, Honduras, the Philippines, and the United States – gathered at Overlook Farm in Rutland, Massachusetts to create Groundswell International as a global partnership to contribute to this movement and these bottom-up solutions.
 We are a partnership of local civil society organizations, NGOs and people grounded in diverse contexts and experiences, yet we share a common approach to supporting social change, a history of collaborating over many years, and a common dream.

 Less than two months after laying the foundation for this new entity, Groundswell International was legally incorporated as a not-for-profit organization in Washington, DC.
 Since then our founders and new members have achieved more than we could have hoped for in such a short time.
-We have expanded from supporting partners in Ecuador and Haiti the first year to supporting partners in ten countries – Burkina Faso, Burundi, Ecuador, Ghana, Guatemala, Haiti, Honduras, Mali, Nepal, and the Philippines.
+We have expanded from supporting partners in Ecuador and Haiti the first year to supporting partners in Burkina Faso, Ecuador, Ghana, Guatemala, Haiti, Honduras, Mali, and Nepal.